 Similar to alcohol, you can be charged with a DUI/DUID while you are under the influence of marijuana.
 Code of Virginia § 18.2-266 says that it is illegal for any person to drive a car while such person is under the influence of any narcotic drug or any other self-administered intoxicant or drug of whatsoever nature, or any combination of such drugs, to a degree which impairs his ability to drive or operate any motor vehicle; or while such person is under the combined influence of alcohol and any drug or drugs to a degree which impairs his ability to drive or operate any motor vehicle.

-Additionally, it is a Class 4 misdemeanor, punishable by a $250 fine, to consume marijuana or marijuana products while driving a motor vehicle on the public highways in Virginia.
+Additionally, it is a Class 4 misdemeanor to consume marijuana or marijuana products while driving a motor vehicle on the public highways in Virginia.
 It is also illegal to use or consume marijuana as a passenger in a motor vehicle being driven on the public highways in Virginia.
+(Code of Virginia § 4.1-1107)

 What are “counterfeit edibles”?